TechneWare/SmarterMail.Cli/README.md

     - `public string Description => "Prints a message to the output";` is the basic description of this command
     - `public string ExtendedDescription => "";` is the extended description of this command

-These values are used by the `Help` command to display documentation about this command.  `CommandName` and `CommandAlternates` are used to parse the commandline and locate this command.
+The `Help` command uses these values to display documentation about this command. `CommandName` and `CommandAlternates` are used to parse the commandline and locate this command.

 ## Constructor(s)
 Each constructor should call `: base(Globals.Logger)` to inject the logger and configure any basic settings.

 When a command is located by the parser, the `MakeCommand` method is called, passing in any arguments required to configure that command.
 Depending on the arguments, you may need one or more constructors.
-In this case we need two.
+In this case, we need two.
 One for when no arguments are passed and one for when arguments are passed.

 ```csharp
 public ICommand MakeCommand(string[] args)